-She has a MTOW (maximum take off weight) of 325kg allowing a pilot and up to 55 litres of fuel - Avgas and Mogas.
-This gives G-MYTY a range of 500 miles at 90 mph.
+She has a MTOW (maximum take off weight) of 325kg allowing ample fuel (Avgas and Mogas) to give 'Mighty Bird' a range of 500 miles, cruising at 90 mph.

 G-MYTY was built in 1994 by Nigel Beale as a single seater specifically for competition use.
-G-MYTY won the World Air Games in Turkey, with Paul Dewhurst in the pilots seat.
-She's fitted with a BRS-5 Ballistic chute.
+She won the World Air Games in Turkey, with Paul Dewhurst in the pilots seat.